-TRANSPORTATION

-School Sponsored
+TRANSPORTATION School Sponsored

 Students who participate in school-sponsored trips are required to use transportation provided by the school to and from the event.
-The principal, however, may make an exception so that the student be permitted to ride with the guardian, or the guardian presents - before the scheduled trip - in a written request that the student be permitted to ride with an adult designated by the guardian.
+The principal, however, may make an exception if the parent personally that the student be permitted to ride with the parent, or the parent presents - before the scheduled trip - a written request that the student be permitted to ride with an adult designated by the parent.